twentynineteen/ingest-tauri/TECHNICAL_DEBT.md

 ## Debt Trends

 ### By Category
-- Code Quality: 1 item (DEBT-008)
+- Code Quality: 0 items (all resolved)

 ### By Severity
-- Low: 1 item (DEBT-008)
+- All items resolved

 ---

 ## Next Actions

-- [ ] Continue migrating remaining magic numbers opportunistically (DEBT-008)
+- [x] Complete migration of magic numbers to timing constants (DEBT-008) ✅

 ---